Grammarly Free vs Premium: Which Plan Do You Actually Need?

 Grammarly's free tier is more capable than most people realize, and understanding exactly what it does well prevents you from paying for features you do not need.
 Free covers core grammar corrections — subject-verb agreement, article usage, verb tense consistency, and punctuation placement.
 For non-native speakers, these are the errors that signal carelessness rather than incompetence, and catching them automatically saves real embarrassment.

 These suggestions alone can tighten your writing by 10 to 15 percent.
 Free works across most platforms — the browser extension covers Gmail, Google Docs, LinkedIn, and web-based email clients, and the desktop app covers Microsoft Word and Outlook.
-The main limitation of Free is what it does not do: it will not rewrite entire sentences for clarity, it will not detect emotional tone, it will not score your writing's readability, and it will not suggest stronger word choices.
+The main limitation of Free is what it does not do: it will not rewrite entire sentences for clarity, it will not suggest tone *adjustments* once it has labelled the tone, it will not score your writing's readability, and it will not suggest stronger word choices.

 If your primary writing challenge is mechanical accuracy — you know what you want to say and roughly how to say it, but you make grammatical slips — Free is genuinely sufficient.
 If your challenge is sounding natural, calibrating tone, or writing clearly under pressure, you will hit Free's ceiling quickly.

-Premium's value comes from four feature categories that directly address the writing challenges Free cannot touch.
+Pro's value (formerly Premium, renamed October 2025) comes from four feature categories that directly address the writing challenges Free cannot touch.
 You can compare all features on the Grammarly plans page.
 The first is full-sentence rewrites.
 When you write a sentence that is grammatically correct but awkward — 'I am writing to inform you regarding the update about the timeline of the project' — Free will not flag it because nothing is technically wrong.
-Premium recognizes the structural problem and suggests a rewrite like 'Here is a quick update on the project timeline.'
+Pro recognizes the structural problem and suggests a rewrite like 'Here is a quick update on the project timeline.'
 This single feature saves non-native speakers the most time because it addresses the gap between correct English and natural English.

 A direct request that feels perfectly normal in German or Dutch business culture may register as rude in American or British contexts.
-Tone detection catches these calibration misses before they damage relationships.
+Pro's tone adjustment catches these calibration misses before they damage relationships.
 The third category is clarity and engagement scoring.
-Premium assigns your text a clarity score based on sentence length, word complexity, and structural density.
+Pro assigns your text a clarity score based on sentence length, word complexity, and structural density.

-How to Decide Between Grammarly Free and Premium
+How to Decide Between Grammarly Free and Pro

 If that wish list is empty, stay on Free.
-If it happens multiple times per day, Premium will immediately improve your workflow.
-If it happens a few times per week, try Premium's free trial and measure whether the experience justifies the cost.
+If it happens multiple times per day, Pro will immediately improve your workflow.
+If it happens a few times per week, try Pro's free trial and measure whether the experience justifies the cost.
 Do not upgrade based on feature lists alone.
 Upgrade based on friction you actually experience in your daily writing.

 Partner Offer